 You will enjoy Arcadia Quest if you like screwing around with your real-life rivals.
 The game offers a unique blend of compulsory cooperative and competitive (i.e. PvP) quests as a winning condition.
 So in addition to slaying Lord Fang’s henchmen, you would also have to keep a close eye on your competition.

 Arcadia Quest Inferno is a fun, challenging, and the most accessible dungeon crawler in our review.
-Despite being cooperative, the game also forces you into a combat with other players to add that competitive twist.
+Despite being cooperative, the game also forces you into combat with other players to add that competitive twist.
 It features a branching narrative and a unique ability to corrupt characters over a period of time or even change the behavior of fiery monsters.
-As most games, it has its flaws, but with its abundance of scenarios, versatility, and expansions, its spot on our list of best dungeon crawler board games is well-earned.
+Like most games, it has its flaws, but with its abundance of scenarios, versatility, and expansions, its spot on our list of best dungeon crawler board games is well-earned.

 |Unique PvP twist|